Kaaval (2021 film)

+Kaaval was released on 4 November 2021, coinciding with Diwali, to mixed-to-positive reviews from critics and became a box office success.

 Plot

 Thambaan and Anthony Joseph are good friends and also crime fighters duo in Kattappana while also running a sawmill as a side business.
 Anthony has a wife Mary and two children Rachel and Alex.
 The police have tried arresting them once but both have evaded capture.
 SI Muralidharan and Constable K.P.
 Varghese decides to arrest Thambaan and Anthony, but this time also they evade capture.
 Mary does not approve of them fighting crime and wants to leave the town.
 Vaalara Maani forcefully have sex with a girl named Padmini and makes her pregnant due to which Thambaan and Anthony arrive at his house and thrashes him.
 While Thambaan and Anthony are at Maani's house, Vargheese comes to Anthony's house.
 He slaps Mary and threatens to kill their children.

 After hearing this, Thambaan and Anthony come to the police station, thrashes the policemen and beats up Vargheese.
 They hang Vargheese up onto a wall and Thambaan tells him that his habit of molesting and threatening women have ended, where the townspeople laughs and hollers at him.
 Embarrassed, Vargheese commits suicide.
 Maani and his men attack Thambaan and Anthony at night after he and the police start a partnership to beat up both of them.
 Anthony gets his leg broken whereas Thambaan gets his eye cut.
 When Thambaan comes to the hospital to visit Anthony, Mary tells Thambaan to leave and never to see Anthony again.
 Guilt ridden, Thambaan walks out of the hospital.
 Maani is put in a jail as protection but Thambaan sneaks into the police station and kills Maani.

 The Head constable Arivandakshan sees Thambaan but him, being a righteous cop, ignores him as he realizes that what Thambaan did is right.
 Thambaan leaves the village and starts a new life in a different village.
 Many years later, Anthony is disabled and in financial trouble while Mary is dead.
 Rachel is engaged to James and Alex is in college.
 Anthony owes money to Kuzhiyil George, but he is unable to pay.
 George tells Anthony to marry Rachel to him and the debts will be taken care of.
 But, Anthony refuses.
 On Rachel's marriage day, a bunch of George's goons arrive and badly beat James.
 When Anthony comes to the police station to file a complaint, the new SI, Madhu K. refuses to help him as Muralidharan, who is now a DYSP, trained Madhu to be a police officer.